 Due to the detrimental power voltage change from 220 to 240V in the EU:

-I exchanged the 2SD219 that broke: incapable of handling the >2.5Watts power dissipation, to a 2SD313 that is capable of handling the higher power dissipation of approx 4 Watts max.
+I exchanged the 2SD219 that broke: incapable of handling the >2.5Watts power dissipation, to a 2SD313 (or 2SD880) that is capable of handling the higher power dissipation of approx. 4 Watts max.
 Increase resistor R4 to 120 Ohms in the power supply to keep the current through Q112 within limits.

-This tuner is a true victim of the foolish EU politics: the tuner will stop functioning unless you do the upgrade correctly.
+This tuner is a true victim of the foolish EU politics in mains-voltage standard: the tuner will stop functioning unless you do the upgrade correctly.

-This power supply was already repaired once, but the power design still did not match the detrimental 240V EU Voltage increase, the stabilization transistor went to 120°C temperature that is way too high, a bigger heatsink kept the old replaced Q112 alive, but the upgrade had to be made.
+the stabilization transistor Q112 went to 120°C temperature that is way too high, a bigger heatsink kept the old replaced Q112 alive for some time,

 The power transformer gets a little warm but is not at danger here.